AlerianEmperor/LuxRenderer/README.md

 # Featuring

-- Unidrectional Path Tracing with NEE.
+- Unidrectional Path Tracing with NEE and MIS.

 - SAH BVH.